Notes on the Geography of Israel: Jaffa

 Inside the same development, a bit of old masonry has been drawn into the design, as if to say that there was no break in 1948.

-Propping up the past: old buildings, on the edge of collapse, await their conversion into the facades of new buildings.
+On the edge of collapse, old buildings await their conversion into the facades of new buildings.